Amazon's "Always Day 1" Culture: Introduction Guide

 However, you must expect that this mindset in your team will only develop over time.
 That’s why I highly recommend that you carry out the “Day 1 culture” retrospective with both your team and the managers in your company.

-It is also important to note that the Day 1 culture at Amazon only works so well because it is practiced in combination with Amazon's customer obsession and Amazon's two-pizza team rule.
+It should also be noted that the Day 1 culture at Amazon only works so well because it is combined with Amazon’s customer obsession and Amazon’s two-pizza team rule is lived.

 Bonus: Would you like to learn from other agile pioneers like Netflix?